kpilneupane/kpilneupane/README.md

 ## Hey There ✋
 # How's it going??

-  Contribute to change, contribute to better 🔥 Repositories 👇
+  Contribute for change, contribute for better 🔥 Repositories 👇